hansjoergkeser/beermat-appium-tests/README.md

 # Beermat Appium Tests

-Appium tests showing the power of manipulating the SQLite database of an Android sample app.
+Appium tests that show the power of manipulating the SQLite database of an Android sample app.

 This sample project may help QA engineers and in general developers in the Android mobile app area.
-The main idea consists of saving time during taking screenshots of an Android app to be presented on Google Play.
+The main idea consists of saving time during the taking of screenshots of an Android app to be presented on Google Play.

-The idea for this project came up by one of the inspiring newsletters from Jonathan Lipps:<br>
+The idea for this project was inspired by one of the newsletters from Jonathan Lipps:<br>
 [Appium Pro Edition 3](https://appiumpro.com/editions/3)

-A lot of apps locally save items and certain data of their features in a SQLite database.
+A lot of apps save items and certain data of their features locally in a SQLite database.
-Having the debug build of the app, one can use SQL statements to manipulate these stored data before taking a screenshot.
+Having the debug build of the app, one can use SQL statements to manipulate this stored data before taking a screenshot.

 ### The app and the tests to make the screenshots

-The sample app in this project displays a beermat, having a simple notepad for how man drinks you had and the price for them.
+The sample app in this project displays a beer mat, having a simple notepad for how many drinks you had and the price for them.
 Given I wanted to prepare a beermat with 20 beers for 1,99 Eur in the list, I would use a standard Appium test to prepare the app:
 - Tap on the price
 - Insert new price